 Fisher Park: A Suburb Home to Nature Lovers

-Fisher Park is a popular neighborhood in Greensboro, North Carolina.
+Fisher Park is a popular neighborhood near the city of Greensboro, North Carolina.
 With its being located in the north-central area of the city and surrounded by lush woods and family-friendly parks, Fisher Park is one of the best neighborhoods to live in.
 With nature trails, streams, stone bridges, and a playground for kids, it’s safe and perfect for raising a family with plenty to do.
 This article will provide information about Fisher Park’s history as well as its location benefits when compared against other neighborhoods in Greensboro.

 The area was name after Captain J. Basil Fisher who originally owned the land from.
 He donated the property’s (swamp’s) lowlands for a city park.
 In 1909, it became Greensboro’s first suburb, and the area was quickly developed into homes for people who worked in downtown Greensboro.

 The neighborhood features a mix of unique architecture from different periods, including Victorian, Bungalow, Colonial Revival, Craftsman-style houses.
 It is also home to one of Guilford County’s historic landmarks: The Fisher Park School.